alexwiench/Reckless-exFAT-Formatter/README.md

 Currently there is a 5 second window of time for you to remove the drive before it is formatted.

 This is **NOT** a security tool!
-Your data is not security removed when using this script.
+Your data is not securely removed when using this script.